Strategy Guide for FanDuel DFS NHL

-New to FanDuel NHL DFS?
+New to FanDuel DFS NHL?
 Not to worry.
-This overview will tell you everything you need to know about how to build the best lineups for FanDuel NHL contests.
+This overview will tell you everything you need to know about how to build winning lineups for FanDuel NHL contests.

 FTA’s daily FanDuel NHL writeups can be found here